 Diffuse Pleural Thickening

-Pleural effusion occurs when fluid builds up between the two layers of the pleura.
-It can cause symptoms that include shortness of breath, a cough, chest pains—especially with deep breathing—hiccups, fever, and fatigue.
+Pleural effusion occurs when fluid builds between the two layers of the pleura.
+It can cause shortness of breath, cough, chest pain, hiccups, fever, and fatigue.

 Interstitial Lung Disease – Asbestosis

-When this tissue becomes inflamed and scarred, it causes shortness of breath, fatigue, chest pains, coughing, fever, weight loss, and even clubbed fingers.
-There are many potential causes of ILD, but exposure to asbestos may be a risk factor.
+When this tissue becomes inflamed and scarred, it causes shortness of breath, fatigue, chest pain, coughing, fever, weight loss, and clubbed fingers.
+There are many potential causes of ILD; however, asbestos exposure is a risk factor.

 Asbestos has been implicated in many conditions, most related to the lungs and airways.
-If you believe you may have been exposed to asbestos at work, talk to your doctor about the screening tests you should undergo to catch any of these illnesses as early as possible.
-Even if you have no symptoms, it is important to start thinking about how asbestos may be impacting your health.Get Your FREE Mesothelioma Packet
+If you believe you may have been exposed to asbestos, talk to your doctor about screening tests for these illnesses.
+Even if you have no symptoms, it is important to consider how asbestos may be impacting your health.Get Your FREE Mesothelioma Packet